-Although arthroscopic surgery as very low complication rate, below 5%, there does exist a medical procedure with zero complication risk.
+Although arthroscopic surgery has a very low complication rate, no medical procedure with zero complication risk exists.

-In a percentage of cases where microfracturing or fixation of osteochondral lesion was indicated, the patient will be supplied with crutches for partial weight-bearing mobilisation.
+In most cases, patients do not need crutches.
+In some special cases where micro-fracturing or fixation of the osteochondral lesion was indicated, the patient will be supplied with crutches for partial weight-bearing mobilisation.

-Infections are rare, but if that happens then the patient will have to undergo another arthroscopic procedure.
-In this case the knee will be irrigated and intravenous antibiotics given.
+Infections are rare, but if that happens, then, the patient will have to undergo another arthroscopic procedure.
+In this case, the knee will be irrigated, and intravenous antibiotics are given.
 Most cases a drain will be placed which can be removed 2-3 days.

-Plavix, Disprin or Ecotrin needs to be stopped at least 5 days before the procedure.
-It is safer that the cardiologist and Orthopaedic surgeon discuss each particular case with the patient’s own safety.
+Warfarin, Plavix, Disprin or Ecotrin needs to be stopped at least 5 days before the procedure.
+Your cardiologist will be contacted by Dr Morkel to discuss your particular case prior to surgery, for your safety.

-Bone marrow oedema is swelling/water that can be seen in a MRI in a patient's bone.
-There are different causes, idiopathic (spontaneous with no known cause, sometimes referred to as Spontaneous osteonecrosis of the knee), trauma, osteoarthritis, infection and even arthroscopy.
+Bone marrow oedema is swelling/water that can be seen in an MRI in a patient's bone.
+It can be spontaneous with no known cause or caused by trauma, osteoarthritis, infection and even arthroscopy.
 It is quite often very painful, especially night pain.
-The treatment is; analgesics, decreasing load on that particular bone ( cutches, adjustment of activities or unloader brace) and time to allow for healing.
+The treatment includes analgesics, decreasing load on that particular bone with the help of crutches or unloader brace and the adjustment of activities

-The meniscus plays an important role in protecting the knee chondral cartilage from wear.
-Orthopaedic surgeons are well aware of this and will try to keep as much of the meniscus intact and try to repair a torn meniscus if it is in any way possible.
+The meniscus plays an important role in protecting the chondral knee cartilage from wear.
+As an orthopaedic surgeon, Dr Morkel is well aware of this and will try to keep as much of the meniscus intact and try to repair a torn meniscus if possible.
 If a repair is not possible, then the unstable unrepairable flap of the meniscus will be removed.
 It is obvious that the smaller the removed meniscus is, the lesser the effects on the chondral cartilage.
-In certain cases a very large part of the meniscus is removed.
-Although meniscus transplants is possible, the early results with her substitutes have not been favourable.
-There is also very long rehabilitation process with a meniscus transplant/substitute.
-Still the long term results with a partial meniscectomy with no other underlying pathology/instability are decent with only 25% reoperation rate at 25 years .
+In certain cases, a very large part of the meniscus is removed.
+Although meniscus transplants are possible, the outcomes and recovery process aren't favourable.
+The long term results with a partial meniscectomy with no other underlying pathology/instability are decent, with only 25% reoperation rate at 25 years .